Scaling limit of the invasion percolation cluster on a regular tree: Bottom-up construction

-\thmref{right_scale}(1) is now a simple consequence of Lemmas~\ref{L:beta} and \ref{L:betatoinfty}.
-Indeed, the process $\cY-\underline{\cY}$ has the same law as the righthand side of (1), due to the scale invariance of solutions of $\cE(L)$.
-We shall note that in fact, $\cY$ is the limit of the rescaled Lukaciewicz path coding the sequence of off-backbone trees.
+Theorem~\ref{Trightscale}(\ref{equ1}) is now a simple consequence of Lemmas~\ref{Lbeta} and~\ref{Lbetatoinfty}.
+Indeed, the process $\cY-\underline{\cY}$ has the same law as the right-hand side of (\ref{equ1}), due to the scale invariance of solutions of (\ref{eqSDE}).
+We shall note that, in fact, $\cY$ is the limit of the rescaled Lukaciewicz path coding the sequence of off-backbone trees.

-The same argument using Corollary~\ref{cor:height,fixed} instead of Corollary~\ref{cor:nkexc} gives the convergence of the height function.
+The same argument using Corollary~\ref{corheight,fixed} instead of Corollary~\ref{cornkexc} gives the convergence of the height function.

-Finally, convergence of contour functions is deduced from that of height functions by a routine argument (see for instance \cite[section 1.6]{LeGall2005}).
+Finally, convergence of contour functions is deduced from that of height functions by a routine argument (see, e.g.,~\cite{LeGall2005}, Section 1.6).